Medication Errors In Nursing Homes

 In Kentucky and nationwide, medication errors are recognized as a common problem in nursing homes.
-In fact, state and federal regulations require nursing homes to maintain an error rate of less than five-percent, and to ensure residents are free of any significant medication errors.
-A significant medication error is one that causes a nursing home resident discomfort or jeopardizes his or her health or safety.
+In fact, state and federal regulations require nursing homes to maintain an error rate of less than 5 percent and to ensure residents are free of any significant medication errors.
+Errors of this type are serious risks to patients.

 - Providing inadequate fluids with medications